PeterCalifano/EPOPEA_project_repo/README.md

 4) Red circle with ! inside: conflict between Remote and Local file during push or pull procedure.
 Automatic merge has failed.
 5) Plus sign: after "Add to git" is requested.
 File staged for commit and push from Local to Remote origin.

-Basic commands from MATLAB GUI (and Git Bash):
+ACHTUNG!
+DO A PULL REQUEST BEFORE COMMIT AND PUSH Basic commands from MATLAB GUI (and Git Bash):
 1) Right click (RC) --> Source control (SC) --> Add to git to add a file with the white circle (git add <file>) --> Go to (2) to complete
 2) RC --> SC --> View and commit changes (+ write MEANINGFUL comment.
 Use capital letter as first letter because aesthetics matter.
 Lol) to issue a change from Local to Remote origin (git commit) --> Go to (3) to complete